 - The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.

 - The income tax credit is not refundable, none transferable, and cannot be carried forward

 - The credit cannot be claimed for an individual apprentice for more than four taxable years, regardless of employer.
 If applicable, the Alabama Office of Apprenticeship can verify previous credit with another employer

 ELIGIBILITY FOR THE TAX CREDIT

 - Add apprentices on or after January 1, 2017

-- Submit all required paperwork to the Alabama Department of Commerce, Apprenticeship Alabama division on or before May 31st of the taxable year
+- Submit all required paperwork to the Alabama Office of Apprenticeship

 - Have a written employer apprenticeship agreement with the USDOL Office of Apprenticeship